rcywang/d-wave-demodoc/docs/mycv.rst

         | *Independent (Canadian Association of Physicists)*|     *Remote*    |
         +---------------------------------------------------+-----------------+

-        - Reviewed a series of draft publications discussing the coordinate singularity of the Schwarzschild metric and alternative coordinate systems/transforms and other metrics
+        - Reviewed a series of draft publications discussing the coordinate singularity of the Schwarzschild metric and alternative coordinate systems/transforms and metrics

-        - Suggested improvements for accuracy (assumptions, methods, and conclusions), relevancy of content, and style of scientific/technical writing
+        - Suggested improvements for accuracy (in assumptions, methods, and conclusions), relevancy of content, and style of scientific/technical writing

     -